CHernandezNY/k8s-ansible/README.md

 ## K8s Ansible Playbook

-Build a Kubernetes cluster using Ansible with k3s.
+Build a Kubernetes cluster using Ansible with kubeadmin.
 The goal is easily install a Kubernetes cluster on machines running:

 - [ ] Debian
 - [X] Ubuntu